tillitis/tillitis-key1/doc/system_description/system_description.md

 (USS).
 This means that keys derived are both based on something the user has - the specific device, and something the user knows (the USS).
-And the derived can be trusted because of the measurement being used by the derivation, thereby verifying the intergrity of the application.
+And the derived can be trusted because of the measurement being used by the derivation, thereby verifying the integrity of the application.

 ### Execution monitor